benblazak/ergodox-firmware/references.md

   handling).
 Meant to be used through the Arduino 'Wire' library interface, but you can use it alone as well.
-The version on github pulls in a whole bunch of Arduino dependencies though, if you're just going to use the library look for an older version that doesn't (like the version in the Ubuntu 11.10 repos).
+The version on github pulls in a whole bunch of Arduino dependencies though, if you're just going to use the library look for an older version that doesn't (like the one included in the version of Arduino in the Ubuntu 11.10 repos).

 * zip: [i2cmaster]
   (http://homepage.hispeed.ch/peterfleury/i2cmaster.zip)